AngelDiceGames/Stars-and-Lasers/Starships and Laserguns/Governments/The Alliance.md

 Under 300 years later, in [[7,515 ARD]] the Alliance was attacked by the [[Children of Cylax]].
 The Alliance, being over 7,000 years more technologically advanced, and far larger easily crushed the Zangen's empire in the ensuing war, and the Zangen were forced to surrender when the Alliance occupied Cylax in [[7,519 ARD]].
 When the Zangen capitulated, they were forced to join the Alliance, a particularly unpopular move on both sides, but one backed by all nine of [[The Illians]], who still remembered the original purpose of the Alliance.

 In [[8,532 ARD]] an [[ACS]] pilot encountered a massive fleet of ancient starships slowly warping at slower-than-light speeds through the void between stars.
 This fleet was the [[Drachnie]] nomad fleet that had been slowly travelling between stars for over 17,000 years.
-The fleet were perfectly content to maintain their lifestyle, and although they engaged in some trade with the alliance over the following years
+The fleet were perfectly content to maintain their lifestyle, although they engaged in some trade with the alliance over the following years

 In the year [[10,256 ARD]] the Alliance discovered a race calling themselves the [[Kelkex]].
 The [[Kelkex]] were in the process of launching themselves into orbit via a system of magnetic acceleration rails at the time.